Can Kingsoft Cloud Holdings Limited (KC) Remain Competitive?

 JP Morgan gave a rating of “Underweight” to KC, setting the target price at $3.50 in the report published on March 14th of the current year.

-Volatility was left at 9.57%, however, over the last 30 days, the volatility rate increased by 8.89%, as shares surge +34.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.21% lower at present.
+Volatility was left at 9.46%, however, over the last 30 days, the volatility rate increased by 8.78%, as shares surge +41.26% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +26.25% upper at present.

 Stock Fundamentals for KC